samirsebbah/capstone_project/readme.md

 #### Observations
-Looking thru the sampled data we notice
+Looking through the sampled data, we notice

-1. Domains of the different distributions span different ranges even within the same composite features
+1. Domains of the different distributions span different ranges even within the same composite features.
-2. Within the same composite features, some features seem to have the same data distribution - indicator of correlations
+2. Within the same composite features, some features seem to have the same data distribution - indicator of correlations.
-3. Within each of the composite feature, almost all the distributions are left/right skewed.
+3. Within each of the composite features, almost all the distributions are left/right skewed.
-4. Some features seem to have domains with very low values (close to zero) compare to others
+4. Some features seem to have domains with very low values (close to zero) compared to others.

-### Feature correaltion analysis
+### Feature correlation analysis
 The purpose of this analysis step is to understand the relationships between the features within our composite features in the dataset.
 Highly correlated features may provide redundant information, and weakly correlated features might suggest a lack of relationship.
 This analysis is important in feature selection and can also help identify multicollinearity in your data.

 The plots below report the distributions of the correlations